Trump's VP? Some in GOP already jockeying for consideration

 Among those who are seen as most eager for the job is Lake, who is popular with Trump's MAGA base and won — and then promoted — a CPAC straw poll that asked audience members whom they would like to see as the Republican vice presidential nominee.
 She is seen as unequivocally loyal to the former president, but detractors note she lost her only race and continues to dispute the results, which would draw attention to Trump's own election failures and intensify criticism that he is too focused on the past.

-She said in a statement that she is “100% dedicated to serving as Arizona Governor" — even though Democrat Katie Hobbs, who defeated lake, now holds he job — and “will also work to make sure President Trump gets back in the White House ASAP.
-Anything outside of those two goals is nothing but a distraction.”
+She said in a statement that she is "100% dedicated to serving as Arizona Governor" — even though Democrat Katie Hobbs, who defeated Lake, now holds the job — and "will also work to make sure President Trump gets back in the White House ASAP.
+Anything outside of those two goals is nothing but a distraction."

 A person close to Lake said that she has had no formal discussions about the role is currently gearing up for a potential run for the Senate.
 But the person, who, like others, insisted on anonymity to discuss private conversations, also said Lake is unapologetically pro-Trump and would likely do anything he asked.